Catholic Charities USA

+Catholic Charities USA is the national voluntary membership organization for Catholic Charities agencies throughout the United States and its territories.
 Catholic Charities USA is a member of Caritas Internationalis, an international federation of Catholic social service organizations.
 Catholic Charities USA is the national office of 167 local Catholic Charities agencies nationwide.

 Founded in 1910 as the National Conference of Catholic Charities (NCCC), the organization changed its name in 1986 to Catholic Charities USA (CCUSA).
-CCUSA's president and CEO, Sister Donna Markham OP, Ph.D., is the first female president to lead CCUSA in the organization's 105-year history.
-She has held this position since 2015.
+Donna Markham was the first female president to lead CCUSA.
+She held the position from 2015 to 2023.
+On July 25, 2023, Catholic Charities USA announced that Kerry Alys Robinson, an expert in Catholic leadership and philanthropy, would succeed Markham as the next president and CEO of CCUSA beginning on August 23, 2023.